ahoffer/fox-kisses/README.md

 # ~~Big~~ Data and Machine Learning with R

+This presentation is part introduction to R, part introduction to machine learning.
+The introduction gives an overview of data science and some thoughts on data versus big data.

+It suppposed to run about an hour.
+That means that everything is over simplified and half true.

 ## Outline

 - Data Science
 - What is R?
 - Machine learning